Creepshow Is So Scary It's Breaking Streaming Records

 Since Creepshow’s premiere on September 26 on AMC’s Shudder, a premium streaming service tailored for horror fans, 54% of all members have viewed at least one episode.

-As reported by Deadline, Shudder said the first episode had more minutes streamed than Hell House LLC III: Lake of Fire, Mandy and Summer of ’84 accrued in their opening weekend combined – feature films that are double the runtime of one episode of the new show.
+Shudder said the first episode had more minutes streamed than Hell House LLC III: Lake of Fire, Mandy and Summer of ’84 accrued in their opening weekend combined – feature films that are double the runtime of one episode of the new show, Deadline reports.

 Creepshow is a breakout series that’s hit the trifecta for streaming services: Shudder members love it, critics love it and it’s driving record numbers of new subscribers.